The beginnings of cinema: the land of origin

 From the 1970s: cult films and filmmakers

 In the 1970s, a group of filmmakers took advantage of the boom in cinema to engage in a practice that tackled social, economic and political issues.
-Alan Parker's 1991 film The Commitments is a cult classic of Irish musical cinema.
+The Commitments, directed by Alan Parker in 1991, is a cult film in Irish musical cinema.
 A photo of the four main actors even became a stamp!
 Shot in North Dublin, it tells the story of Jimmy, played by musician and actor Robert Arkins, a music fan who forms a band with young people from proletarian backgrounds.

 2000s, opening of the Irish cinema

-Many famous Irish actors have starred in international productions, including Colin Farrell, Kenneth Branagh, Michael Fassbender, Gabriel Byrne, Pierce Brosnan alias James Bond, Jack Gleeson alias Joffrey Baratheon in Game of Thrones, and Cillian Murphy alias Thomas Shelby in the Peaky Blindersseries..
+Many famous Irish actors have starred in international productions, including Colin Farrell, Kenneth Branagh, Michael Fassbender, Gabriel Byrne, Pierce Brosnan aka James Bond, Jack Gleeson aka Joffrey Baratheon in Game of Thrones, and Cillian Murphy, who won an Oscar for his role in Christopher Nolan's Oppenheimer.

 In the 2000s, new filmmakers continued the line of talented Irish directors.
 John Carney released Once in 2007 and Sing Street in 2016.
-John Michael McDonagh directed The Guard in 2011 and Calvary in 2014.
+John Michael McDonagh directed The Irishman in 2011 and Calvary in 2014.
 Marian Quinn wrote 32A in 2008, the story of a young Dublin woman in 1979.
-Juanita Wilson won an award for her film As if I am not there in 2009.
+Juanita Wilson directed As if I am not there, well received by the critics on its release in 2009.

 Ireland, a source of inspiration for international filmmakers

 The diversity of the landscape has inspired more than one foreign filmmaker.
-In addition to the fantastic productions: Steven Spielberg for Saving Private Ryan (1998), more recently, J. J. Abrams for Star Wars - The Force Awakens (2012), or David Yates for Harry Potter and the Half-Blood Prince (2009), we can cite several masterpieces that have told the story of Ireland and its history.
-In 2002, the British director Peter Greengrass tackled a sad event in Irish history with Bloody Sunday, which recounts the events of January 30, 1972 in Derry, and won the Golden Bear in Berlin.
-The Wind that Shakes the Barley, starring Cillian Murphy, by British director Ken Loach, won the Palme d'Or at the 2006 Cannes Film Festival.
-The plot is set during the War of Independence (1919-1921) and the resulting Civil War (1922-1923), and follows the fate of two brothers who join the forces of the republic's army, then tear each other apart.
+In addition to major international productions such as Steven Spielberg's Saving Private Ryan (1998), J. J. Abrams' Star Wars - The Force Awakens (2012) and David Yates' Harry Potter and the Half-Blood Prince (2009), there are several masterpieces that tell the story of Ireland and its history.
+In 2002, Britain's Peter Greengrass tackled a sad event in Irish history with Bloody Sunday, which recounts the events of January 30, 1972 in Derry, and won the Golden Bear at Berlin.
+Ken Loach's The Wind Rises, starring Cillian Murphy, won the Palme d'Or at the 2006 Cannes Film Festival.
+Set during the War of Independence (1919-1921) and the ensuing Civil War (1922-1923), it follows the fate of two brothers who join the forces of the republic's army, only to be torn apart.
 In 2008, Steve McQueen's historical drama Hunger, starring Michael Fassbender, recounts one of the IRA's actions: the 1981 hunger strike.
-Fassbender plays Bobby Sands (1954-1981), a nationalist who fought for the defense of political prisoners, who died after 66 days of hunger strike.
-Returning to the dark hours of the IRA, Alan Clarke directed for the BBC the incredible Elephant (1989), which gave its name to Gus Van Sant's film on Columbine(Elephant, 2003).
+Fassbender plays Bobby Sands (1954-1981), a nationalist who fought in defense of political prisoners, who died after 66 days on hunger strike.
+Returning to the dark days of the IRA, Alan Clarke directed the incredible Elephant (1989) for the BBC, which gave its name to Gus Van Sant's film about Columbine(Elephant, 2003).
+More recently, in 2021, Kenneth Branagh directed Belfast, a multi award-winning autobiographical film about the filmmaker's childhood during the Troubles of the 1960s.

 Ireland and the series: historical episodes

-Some of the settings that make up the fantasy world of Games of Thrones (broadcast between 2011 and 2019) can be visited in Ireland, notably on the Antrim Way hiking trail, but also on the gnarled tree-lined Bregagh Road, known in the series as the "Kingsroad".
+The settings that make up the fantasy world of Games of Thrones (2011-2019) can be visited partly in Ireland, notably on the Antrim Way hiking trail, but also on the gnarled tree-lined Bregagh Road, known in the series as the "Royal Road".

-Another popular series, Vikings, (broadcast between 2013 and 2020) by Michael Hirst, was filmed mainly on Wicklow Way.
+Another popular series, Vikings (2013-2020), by Michael Hirst, was filmed mainly on Wicklow Way.
 It features Lough Tay and the Powerscourt waterfall.
-The creator also invented The Tudors (broadcast between 2007 and 2010), a series that tells the story of Henry VIII (1491-1509), King of England and Ireland, played on screen by Jonathan Rhys-Meyers.
+The creator also invented The Tudors (2007-2010), a series that tells the story of Henry VIII (1491-1509), King of England and Ireland, played on screen by Jonathan Rhys-Meyers.

-In the same historical vein, Irish director Nils Jordan created the series The Borgias (broadcast from 2011 to 2013), a historical drama set between the late 15th and early 16th centuries, telling the story of the Borgias, an Italian dynasty of Spanish origin.
+In the same historical vein, Irish director Nils Jordan created the series The Borgias (2011-2013), a historical drama set between the late 15th and early 16th centuries, telling the story of the Borgias, an Italian dynasty of Spanish origin.

-The "teen" miniseries Derry Girls, on Netflix since 2018, is set in the late 1990s, during the civil war in Northern Ireland.
+The teen miniseries Derry Girls, on Netflix since 2018, is set in the late 1990s, during the Northern Irish Civil War.
 The comedy series follows a group of wanton youngsters who care more about their flirtatious problems than political tensions.

 In 2020, BBC Three broadcasts the series adapted from the eponymous novel Normal People, the hugely popular title by young novelist Sally Rooney.
 The plot follows the complicated relationship of two teenagers, Marianne and Connell, from high school in County Sligo to university in Dublin.
 The series, like the novel, was an immediate success.